Label Of The Month: Mental Experience

 "I guess that when you spend years listening and searching for garage, psychedelic and progressive music from the 60s / 70s, it’s a natural step to start digging deeper and going back to experimental, electro-acoustic and musique concrete, which were very present in the recording techniques during the 60s." says Mental Experience label co-founder Alex Carretero.

-Mental Experience was founded only in early 2016, but this fantastic Spanish label has already built a truly impressive catalog market by diversity, from 60s-70s-80s Krautrock, Kosmische, ambient to experimental, Avant-garde jazz or vintage electronica.
+Mental Experience was founded only in early 2016, but this fantastic Spanish label has already built a truly impressive catalog marked by diversity, from 60s-70s-80s Krautrock, Kosmische, ambient to experimental, Avant-garde jazz or vintage electronica.
 In the following exclusive interview, we discuss the label’s philosophies, music influences and challenges of running a vinyl label.

 Tell us about the story behind Mental Experience - how did the label get started, what really sparked you into getting the label going?